fugashy/aws_network_and_server_sample/README.md

   python aws_network_and_server_sample/main.py `pwd`/config/all.yaml
   ```

-- access to public IP of web_server_ec2
+- access to public IP of web_server_ec2 by your browser

   See stdout like create web_server_ec2: ip: xx.xxx.xxx.xx